alppiskinSU/SleepingData---DSA210-Project/0 - README.md

 Despite its statistical limitations, this project provided an excellent opportunity to practice data analysis, visualization, hypothesis testing, and machine learning in a real-life context.
 In future work, larger and more diverse datasets—combined with richer features—could help build models that better reflect the intricate relationship between lifestyle habits and academic productivity.

+---

+### Appendix: Use of AI Assistance

+This project was completed independently by myself.
+However, OpenAI’s ChatGPT (GPT-4) was used in the following areas to support the process:

+- ChatGPT assisted in improving the grammar, sentence structure, and clarity of the README file.
+All written content ideas,interpretations were originally written by me and checked by ChatGPT.

+- Also, guidance was received for using GitHub effectively, including how to upload files, embed images into the README, and structure the repository content in a clear and organized way.

+- During the preparation of the Jupyter Notebook, ChatGPT provided help with data visualization, interpreting regression model outputs, and writing summary explanations of the results.

+All AI-generated suggestions were reviewed and revised to ensure originality and accuracy.